 Phone: 937-429-0541 x118

 Bill is BCC’s Pastoral Care Director.
-He is responsible for growing the prayer ministry, managing the Intercessors Groups on the Planning Center, coordinating hospital and in-home visits, overseeing the on-call pastoral care ministry, equipping the church to take care of pastoral needs, and leading a home group.
+He helps oversee our prayer ministry, coordinates hospital and in-home visits, works with the on-call pastoral care ministry, equipping the church to take care of pastoral needs, and leads a home group of older adults.
 His passion is for BCC to be called a “house of prayer” (Isaiah 56:7) and for the members of BCC become a people who “pray continually” (1 Thessalonians 5:17).

 Phone: 937-429-0541 x104 |

-As Pastor of Student Community, Nate oversees and loves on our students from 5th-12th grade.
+As Pastor of Young Adults and Communications, Nate works with older students and college-aged young adults.
+He also leverages his education and experience to help shape and implement our communications strategy.
 He and his wife Kelcy have been married since May 2019 and have a sweet fur baby (kitten) named Millie who they spoil greatly.
 Since his first day volunteering with a student ministry, God placed a passion for students in his heart that through friends and mentors, led him to first realize his call to vocational ministry in 2017.
 This is when Nate moved from Columbus, OH, where he grew up and worked in church marketing, to Dayton, OH to serve at Waynesville UMC before taking the position at BCC.
-Kelcy also has always had a heart for students, previously working for CASA where she helped advocate for foster children in the court system and she now works for the Downtown Dayton YMCA.
+Kelcy also has always had a heart for students, previously working for CASA where she helped advocate for foster children in the court system and she now works for the Fairborn YMCA.
 Kelcy has been heavily involved in student ministries as a small group leader, mentor, and friend.